docker/cli/docs/reference/run.md

 | `TERM`     | `xterm` if the container is allocated a pseudo-TTY                                                   |

-Additionally, the operator can **set any environment variable** in the container by using one or more `-e` flags, even overriding those mentioned above, or already defined by the developer with a Dockerfile `ENV`.
-If the operator names an environment variable without specifying a value, then the current value of the named variable is propagated into the container's environment:
+Additionally, you can set any environment variable in the container by using one or more `-e` flags.
+You can even override the variables mentioned above, or variables defined using a Dockerfile `ENV` instruction when building the image.

+If the you name an environment variable without specifying a value, the current value of the named variable on the host is propagated into the container's
+environment:

 ```console
 $ export today=Wednesday